 FDA Warns Against Zofran Use in Pregnancy

-Doxylamine succinate and pyridoxine hydrochloride known as Diclegis is the only Pregnancy Category A, FDA-approved prescription for morning sickness.
-This anti-nausea medication provides a safer alternative to pregnant women experiencing nausea and vomiting.
+If you are experiencing morning sickness, there is another option to help prevent nausea and vomiting.
+Doxylamine succinate and pyridoxine hydrochloride, known as Diclegis, is the only Pregnancy Category A, FDA-approved prescription for morning sickness.
+This anti-nausea medication provides a safer alternative to pregnant women experiencing severe morning sickness.

 Fertility Centers of New England is here when you need us.
 Our experienced, compassionate fertility doctors can answer your questions and help you achieve a healthy and successful pregnancy.
 If you have more questions on why the FDA warns against Zofran use in pregnancy or are having difficulty conceiving, please contact us with your questions or schedule an initial consultation.